portworx/helm/px-central/README.md

-# PX-Backup
+# PX-Central
 PX-Central is a unified, multi-user, multi-cluster management interface.
-Using PX-Backup, users can backup/restore Kubernetes clusters with PX-Backup.
+This chart also supports following features but by default those are disabled.
+  1. PX-Backup
+  2. PX-Monitor
+  3. PX-License-Server

+To enable each feature, follow the respective sections for detailed steps.

 ## Installing the Chart

-To install the chart with the release name `px-backup`:
+To install the chart with the release name `px-central`:

-Add portworx/px-backup helm repository using command:
+Add portworx/px-central helm repository using command:
 ```console
 $ helm repo add portworx http://charts.portworx.io/
 ```